IntelLabs/vdms/INSTALL.md

 --timing    | Compiles server with chronos for internal timing, experimental.
 -jX         | Compiles in parallel, using X cores INTEL_PATH=path  | Path to the root folder containing pmgd and vcl.
 Default is "./" which is pmgd and vcl inside vdms folder.
 Example: scons INTEL_PATH=/opt/intel/
+--prefix    | Specify the installation location (see Installation below)

+## Installation

+### Installing VDMS Server + Libraries

+By default, VDMS will build the server binary and libraries, but will not install them in the sytem.

+You can install the VDMS server + libraries in your system by running:

+    sudo scons install

+By defaul, the installation prefix is "/usr/local", and the VDMS server and libraries at "/usr/local/bin" and "/usr/local/lib", respectively.

+You can also remove (uninstall) VDMS files from your system by running:

+    sudo scons install -c

+You can choose to install VDMS server and libraries in a location of your choice by using the --prefix flag.

+    sudo scons install --prefix=/tmp/

+In this example, VDMS server will be installed at /tmp/bin, and the libraries will be installed at /tmp/lib.

+To remove (uninstall) VDMS files from a specified location by running:

+    sudo scons install -c --prefix=/tmp

+### Python Client Module

+VDMS offers the Python Client Module through the pip package manager, and it is compatible with Python 2.7+ and 3.3+. pip (or pip2 and pip3) will automatically install dependencies (protobuf).

+    pip install vdms

 ### Running The VDMS Server